 - Keep the area around the furnace clear so that the air supply to the appliance is not blocked off.
 Make sure that you have no combustible materials near your gas furnace or gas water heater.

 - Check your furnace filter monthly for maximum air cleaning efficiency.
 If you own an electronic air cleaner, follow manufacturer’s instructions on how to clean it.
 If you have a media filter and it is dirty, replace it.
 Dust and dirt can quickly clog vital parts, making your furnace run harder and eventually break down.

 - Turning down your thermostat too far, could result in more energy being used to reheat the house than you might have saved.
 The thermostat should not be turned down more than 6 degrees below the normal household setting in the winter.
 As it gets colder outside, reduce the amount you set it back.

-- If your furnace is 15 years or older, consider replacing it.
+- If your furnace is 15 years or older, consider a replacement gas furnace.
 An old furnace, even in good condition, may use only 60% of the available heat to warm the house – forty cents of every heating dollar goes out the chimney.
 New high-efficiency furnaces are 94% efficient or higher.
 New furnace fans will also reduce your electricity bills.
 Other benefits of new equipment include higher property value and improved home comfort.
 We are happy to give you a free at-home evaluation of your heating system.
-Call us at 608-849-5410 or contact us online.

 Pharo Heating and Cooling is a local HVAC Contractor in Madison, WI.
 Our team of HVAC professionals cover a broad range of services in commercial buildings, new home construction, and residential homes and locally represent Bryant Heating and Cooling Products.
 For more industry info, check our other posts on our company blog at www.PharoHeating.com.